-- EDGD 503-2 Classroom Management by Robert Marzano - EDGD 503-3 Better Conversations by Jim Knight - EDGD 503-4 Mindset by Carol Dweck - EDGD 503-5 Collaborative Leadership by Peter Dewitt - EDGD 501-7 Differentiated Classroom by Carol Ann Tomlinson
+EDGD 503-2 Classroom Management by Robert Marzano

+EDGD 503-3 Better Conversations by Jim Knight

+EDGD 503-4 Mindset by Carol Dweck

+EDGD 503-5 Collaborative Leadership by Peter Dewitt

+EDGD 501-7 Differentiated Classroom by Carol Ann Tomlinson

-Learners Edge
+Teaching Channel With Learners Edge

-Learners Edge is a national, private company that partners with Upper Iowa University to offer relevant, applicable continuing education for graduate credit.
-Learners Edge offers 100+ online courses that are rigorous and align with the Quality Matters framework and the Learners Edge Professional Learning Model.
+Teaching Channel With Learners Edge is a national, private company that partners with Upper lowa University to offer relevant, applicable continuing education for graduate credit.
+Teaching Channel With Learners Edge offers 100+ online courses that are rigorous and align with the Quality Matters framework and the Learners Edge Professional Learning Model.
 Courses are self-paced, and each 3-credit course carries the equivalent of 45 hours of content and coursework.
 The majority of courses are built around seminal texts that are a balance of research and applicability and written by major authors in the field of education.
 Courses include high quality tutorial videos, multi-media clips and research-based articles to supplement course texts.